Beavis and Butt-Head

-Beavis and Butt-Head is an American animated sitcom created by Mike Judge for MTV.
+Beavis and Butt-Head is an American adult animated sitcom created by Mike Judge for MTV.
 The series follows Beavis and Butt-Head, both voiced by Judge, a pair of teenage slackers characterized by their apathy, lack of intelligence, lowbrow humor and love for hard rock and heavy metal.
-The original series juxtaposes slice-of-life short subjects—in which the teens embark on low-minded misadventures in their fictional town of Highland, Texas—with the pair watching and commenting on music videos.
+The original series juxtaposes slice-of-life short subjects in which the characters embark on misadventures and comment on music videos in the fictional town of Highland, Texas.

-Judge developed the pair when making his own animated shorts.
-Two of these films, including Frog Baseball, were broadcast by MTV's animation showcase Liquid Television.
-The network commissioned a full series, which over its seven seasons became its most popular program.
-The original series ended in 1997, but has been twice rebooted, first in 2011 for MTV, and again in 2022 for Paramount+.
-Starting in 2025, the second reboot was moved to Comedy Central, which renewed the series for a twelfth season.
+Judge created Beavis and Butt-Head when making animated shorts.
+Two of these shorts, including Frog Baseball, were broadcast by MTV's animation showcase Liquid Television.
+MTV commissioned a full series, which over its seven seasons, became its most popular program.
+The original series ended in 1997, but returned in 2011.
+In 2022, it received a reboot for Paramount+.
+Starting in 2025, the reboot was moved to Comedy Central, which renewed the series for an eleventh season.
+The show has been renewed for a twelfth season.

 During its initial run, Beavis and Butt-Head received acclaim for its satirical commentary on society, as well as criticism for its alleged influence on adolescents.
 The characters became pop culture icons among Generation X viewers, with their sniggering and dialogue becoming catchphrases.
-The series was adapted into a theatrical film, the commercially successful Beavis and Butt-Head Do America (1996), as well as a sequel, Beavis and Butt-Head Do the Universe (2022).
-The franchise also spawned other media adaptations and tie-in products, including comic book series, video games, books, and albums.
+The series was adapted into the films Beavis and Butt-Head Do America (1996) and Beavis and Butt-Head Do the Universe (2022).
+Adaptations and tie-in products include comic books, video games, books, and music.
+A spin-off series, Daria, ran for five seasons from 1997 to 2002.